algolia/scout-extended/README.md

 > **Note:** You may also edit settings using the [Algolia Dashboard](https://www.algolia.com/dasboard).
 But make sure you apply those settings locally running the `scout:sync` Artisan command.

-## 🚀 Zero Downtime Deployments
+## 🚀 Reimport with Zero Downtime

-In order to keep your existing service running while reimporting your data, we recommend the usage of the `scout:reimport` Artisan command.
+In order to keep your existing search experience available while reimport your data, we recommend the usage of the `scout:reimport` Artisan command.

 ```bash
 php artisan scout:reimport
 ```

-To ensure that searches performed on the index during the rebuild will not be interrupted.
-Scout Extended creates a temporary index with all your records before moving the temporary index to the target index
+To ensure that searches performed on the index during the rebuild will not be interrupted, Scout Extended uses a temporary index to import all records before moving the temporary index to the target index.

  > **Note:** If you are using the Community Plan, please verify if you have enough number of records available in order to execute the operation.